 When it comes to singing, your diet plays a crucial part in how good or bad your voice will sound.
-The truth is that everything we eat and drink has an effect on our bodies. this is why as a singer it is crucial to have a good diet and to drink the right stuff.
+The truth is that everything we eat and drink has an effect on our bodies.
+This is why as a singer it is crucial to have a good diet and to drink the right stuff.
 If you follow famous singers and artists on social media you have probably already noticed that most of them eat pretty clean and stay well hydrated especially before they have to sing.

 Some would even claim that what you drink as a singer is even more important than what you eat, although this is true in some cases not all of them.
-If you lead a relatively healthy lifestyle and have a good diet than drinking the right stuff will only help your singing voice even further.
+If you lead a relatively healthy lifestyle and have a good diet then drinking the right stuff will only help your singing voice even further.
 However, if you lead a sedentary lifestyle with a bad diet, no matter what you will drink you might find that your singing voice is not improving as fast as it should.

 Let’s get down to basics, water is by far one of the best drinks for singers.
-Although many singers know how important water is for the singing voice most have no clue why it is so.
+Although many singers know how important water is for the singing voice but most have no clue why it is so.
 Water when it is ingested it will be absorbed fairly fast and your body doesn’t have to waste almost any energy on digesting it, so not only water hydrates you but it also conserves a lot of energy which you will use for singing.

-On the other hand, if you drink sodas all day long your liver will have to break down all the sugar contained in it and your stomach will use up a lot of energy to absorb it.
-Drinking sodas in addition to putting a strain on your energy levels it also dehydrates you as digesting the contents of a soda actually uses up much more water than the soda contains, this is why you get even thirstier after you drink a soda.
+On the other hand, if you drink sodas all day long your liver will have to break down all the sugar contained in them and your stomach will use up a lot of energy to absorb it.
+Drinking sodas in addition to putting a strain on your energy levels also dehydrates you as digesting the contents of a soda actually uses up much more water than the soda contains, this is why you get even thirstier after you drink a soda.

 Drinking warm decaffeinated tea is ideal for singers but you have to keep in mind that it has to be decaffeinated as caffeine tends to harm your singing voice.
 My personal recommendation is to drink warm green tea and to avoid at all cost tea mixes as most of them do have teas in them that have caffeine in them.
-Do note that the green tea should be consumed without any sugar, if you do not like the taste of it you can add some honey and lemon to spice it up a bit.
+Do note that green tea should be consumed without any sugar, if you do not like the taste of it you can add some honey and lemon to spice it up a bit.

 Cucumber water is especially good for singers who have an active lifestyle and are prone to dehydration due to their lifestyle.
 Cucumber water has a lot of health benefits but for singers, one of the best benefits is that it will keep you hydrated a lot longer than a simple cup of water.
-The trick is to also consume the cucumber in the water, just make sure you slice them up in small pieces.
+The trick is to also consume the cucumber in the water, just make sure you slice them up into small pieces.
 Once you drink the cucumber water and ingest all of its content your body will absorb the water and the water contained in the cucumber itself, which will lead to you being hydrated for a longer period of time.

 Honey and lemon water

 This is by far one of the easiest drinks for singers, organic honey doesn’t really have an expiration date so you can store it almost indefinitely.
-Just add a tablespoon or two of honey in a cup, add a couple of slices of lemons and add warm water.
-While you are stirring it to make sure to crush the lemons so the vitamins and minerals get released in the water, in addition to this it is also a good idea to eat the lemon slices after you have had your drink.
+Just add a tablespoon or two of honey in a cup, add a couple of slices of lemons, and add warm water.
+While you are stirring it make sure to crush the lemons so the vitamins and minerals get released in the water, in addition to this it is also a good idea to eat the lemon slices after you have had your drink.